Svalorzen/AI-Toolbox/Tutorial.md

 ### The MDP Model ###

-The code we have wrote up until now nearly all you needed to compute the optimal policy.
-You need just one thing more.
+The code we have wrote up until now is nearly all you need to compute the optimal policy.
+There's just one thing more.
 AIToolbox works on model classes; it expects them to have certain methods, and to work in certain ways.
 What you thus need to do is to wrap the functionality we just wrote into a single class.

 At the same time, one more thing needs to be addressed.
-Since every problem ever will have a different way to describe their states, this library abstracts over this problem, and requires that states be unique integers.
-In order to allow for these convertions, we can write some code which will convert a state from our representation to an integer representation.
+Every problem has in general a different type of state.
+This is problematic, because there's no simple way, for example, to iterate over custom states.
+Since states are unique, this library abstracts over this problem, and requires that states be integers.
+In order to allow for the conversions of our states into integers, we can write some code which will convert them.

 ~~~cpp
     size_t encodeState(const CoordType & coords) {